info-com/zenya-api-docs/source/translation.rst

 Translation in eContext
 =======================

-If the content you want to classify in a language other than English, eContext can use your existing translation service to perform translation prior to classification.
+If the content you want to classify is in a language other than English, eContext can use your existing translation service to perform translation prior to classification.
 Include the credentials for your translation API service with your eContext API request, and non-English content can be processed the